bjss-data-academy/.github/profile/README.md

 Practically focussed learning covers:
 - Python essentials, suitable for those new to Python
 - Documenting data with industry-standard entity Relation Diagrams
-- Apach Spark programming with Python and SQL
+- Apache Spark programming with Python and SQL
 - Databricks Data Lakehouse architecture and application
 - Using the Medallion Architecture to create and refine data
 - The Star Schema and its use in data analysis